ClickCease End of 2024 Season Fishing Report For ATA Lodge, Alagnak River, Bristo – Alaska Trophy Adventures Lodge

 So in most of August and even into September, we often target the grayling, trout and char "bouncing beads" down the river either while wading or drifting from a boat.
 We have an amazing grayling fishery, with many large, hungry grayling that regularly attain sizes of 16-18", with many grayling being caught up to 20" or even a bit larger.

 Fishing for arctic char and Dolly Varden is best in August and September as well.
-Although fishing for these char is not been as good as it used to be in previous years; guests are thrilled to tick these species off their list of fish they've caught while at ATA Lodge.
+Although fishing for these char has not been as good as it used to be in previous years; guests are thrilled to tick these species off their list of fish they've caught while at ATA Lodge.
 In the fall, the colors on these fish can be incredible.
 The males look like they have lipstick on and those dots are beautifully colored up at this time of the season.
 We continued to catch a fair number of Lake Trout as well in August.
 Lake Trout are also a type of char.

 Fishing tends to be so good on our home waters, that most of our guests don't feel the need to fly out to other rivers during their stay at ATA Lodge.
-But in August and September, especially if you would like to tick arctic char or Dolly Varden off your list, then a fly out is a great option!
+But in August and September, especially if you would like to tick arctic char or Dolly Varden off your list; then a fly out is a great option!
 As already mentioned above, these fish are gorging on the eggs of the sockeye salmon which are mostly found in the spawning streams that make up the headwaters of our system.

 This is the time to target trophy trout and char feeding on eggs.
 So we fly guests to small streams that are easily wadable to fish the most famous trout and char waters of the Katmai National Park or down the Aleutian Peninsula.
 We had some epic days this season chasing these fish in some of these small stream situations.

 We are a family run business and try to foster a "family feel" to your stay with us.
 It has been such an honor to welcome couples, lifelong friends and fishing buddies, entire families as well as fathers and sons, fathers and daughters, even mothers and sons and mothers and daughters.
 This year we had multiple groups that were even made up of 3 generations including Grandfathers, sons, and grandchildren.
-Each week had its own unique chemistry, but each week this season was full of family and friends that made this season one of the most memorable in our nine year tenure here!
+Each week had its own unique chemistry, but each week this season was full of families and friends that made this season one of the most memorable in our nine year tenure here!

 One of the things I love about the late season, is the dramatic sunrises, sunsets, rainbows and even the occasional northern lights that we sometimes get to witness.
 There is something about being in such a remote, and pristine wilderness environment that makes you appreciate much more the "simple things" that make life on our planet so special!